 Easy blackberry recipes

-- 250g plain or wholemeal flour (you can swap some of this for oats if you like)
+- 250g plain or wholemeal flour (swap 50g of this for porridge oats if you like)

 - 150g soft brown sugar

 - 180g cold unsalted butter, cut into cubes

 - Wash the blackberries and put them in a lightly buttered ovenproof dish.
 Sprinkle them with a little sugar if they're a bit sharp.